+- bottom ash process water;

+- FGD scrubber sump water;

-- bottom ash process water - condensate storage & polishing system water - boiler feed water treatment water - make-up water from operating pond (to maintain the operating level in the BAP during periods of low inflows/evaporation); and - liquid wastes from other Luminant facilities that are delivered to the BAPs by truck in accordance with the TCEQ permit.
+- boiler feed water treatment water; and

+- make-up water from north operating pond (to maintain the operating level in the BAP during periods of low inflows).

 Most of the sources of inflow to the BAPs are process units that generate water at controlled rates.
 The rates at which these inflows are pumped into the BAPs are not significantly affected by variations in precipitation intensity and associated flood conditions.